tomtom828/OCAJP8-EXAM/notes.md

 - Be sure to use `import static` for static fields, ex. `import static java.lang.Math.PI;`
 - For classpatch (`-cp`), you can use the `:` as a seperator, ex. `.:pkg` means `.` or `pkg` directories
 - Enhanced for loop (`:`) cannot iterate over a Map (Map does not implement `Iterable` interface)
+- Don't forget that the compiler has an "Unreachable Code" check.
+- To override the `.equals()` method, it must take have obj parameter `equals(Object obj)` not `equals(SomethingElse obj)`
+- You can NOT use keywords (ex. for, break, int) as labels!